Utkar5hM/utkar5hm.github.io/site/content/post/ctf/2025-07-05-googlectf25-multiarch1.md

 }
 ```

-though the seeding is done with a standard `srand()` function, the random generation function is defined as below:
+Although the seeding is done with a standard `srand()` function, the random generation function is defined as below:

 ```c
 uint64_t vm_syscall_get_random(long * param_1,unsigned int *param_2)